deoren/notes/docker/networks.md

   otherwise
 - "crappiest" per [Nigel Poulton](#references)
 - NAT
+- scoped to `local`
 - Requires port-mappings
   - map port on the host to a port on a (specific) container
   - e.g., `docker container run --rm -d --name web -p 8080:80 nginx`
     - port 8080 on *all interfaces* on the host to port 80 in this container

+- Create new `bridge` network
+  - `docker network create -d bridge NEW_BRIDGE_NAME`
+    - e.g., - `docker network create -d bridge toll-bridge`
+      - note: `-d bridge` is the default, so specifying it here as shown is not strictly required
+    - attach new container by specifying the `--network NAME` flag
+      - e.g., `docker container run --rm -d --network toll-bridge alpine`

 ## Overlay or "Multi-host Networking"

-- requires (TODO: confirm this) Swarm mode to function
+- requires Swarm mode to function
 - single layer 2 network
 - span multiple hosts
 - IPs of specific backend Docker nodes are irrelevant